 In this article:

 Your olfactory senses have a direct bearing on your brain and general mood.
-Walking into fragrant space can instantly brighten up your mood and make your immediate surroundings feel clean and comfy, making a pleasant smell one of the top hallmarks of hospitality.
+Walking into a fragrant space can instantly brighten up your mood and make your immediate surroundings feel clean and comfy.

 Know Your Ingredients

-The rotting process involves the decomposition of these foods into volatile acids and bases whose molecules combine with the air particles and turn into strong-smelling compounds.
-In these situations, sodium bicarbonate, commonly known as baking soda, can be used in place of conventional air fresheners to eliminate the offensive smells.
+The rotting process involves the decomposition of foods into volatile acids and bases whose molecules combine with the air particles and turn into strong-smelling compounds.

 Using essential oils, or the oils obtained from the plants, are a natural way to aromatize your homes.
-These oils are replete with phytochemicals that are extracted from the flowers, leaves, wood, roots, etc., of different plants through distillation and mechanical pressing.
+These oils are replete with phytochemicals that possess various health benefits.

 As essential oils are volatile and evaporate rather quickly, you should combine them with dense carrier oils to retain their aroma and make them last longer when using them as room fresheners.

-Essential oils are highly concentrated and may not agree with everyone’s physiology.
-Children and the elderly are relatively more likely to suffer side effects after using essential oils, such as skin rashes, acne breakouts, allergic reactions, and other immune responses.
+Caution: Essential oils are highly concentrated and can cause skin rashes, acne breakouts, photosensitivity, allergic reactions, and other immune responses.

 DIY Air Freshener Recipes